dupunkto/kodo/README.md

 # Introducing Kodo: a game in a single `data:text/html` url

-A game inside a qr code!
-Just scan and open the link (or copy-paste it) and you can play this amazing game!
-This game kinda runs on most browsers.
-Not all browsers work, so just figure out what works :D.
+And that data:text/html url fits inside a QR code!
+You'll probably need to copy paste the url but it works :D

 ## Roadmap